T-Mobile and Starlink have teamed together providing satellite-to-mobile service in remote areas where tower signals can't reach.

 Coverage Availability

-- T-Satellite currently covers the Continental US, including Puerto Rico and parts of southern Alaska.
+- T-Satellite currently covers the Continental U.S., including Puerto Rico, Hawaii and parts of southern Alaska.

-- Check out our coverage map to see where T-Satellite satellite coverage is available.
-We are also collaborating with our global roaming partners and SpaceX to offer satellite services to our customers when traveling abroad or in international waters in the future.
+- Check out our coverage map to see where T-Satellite coverage is available.
+We are also collaborating with our global roaming partners and SpaceX to offer satellite services to our customers traveling abroad in the future.

 Message Delays

-Messages may take longer – Your phone will continue to try to resend the message until it is successfully sent or fails.
-If the message fails, you will be notified of a failed message and prompted to attempt to resend.
+Messages may take longer to send.
+Your phone will continue to try to resend the message until it is successfully sent or fails.
+If the message fails, you will be notified of a failed message and prompted to resend.

 Your feedback is invaluable in helping us identify pain points and optimize the experience.
 There are two easy ways to provide feedback: